Managing Secrets

 , secrets defined in the vtex.env

-file will not be available in deployed environments via WebOps.Instructions
+file won't be available in deployed environments via WebOps.Instructions

-To manage your secrets, access your FastStore WebOps dashboard and navigate to the Settings tab.
+To manage your secrets, go to your FastStore WebOps dashboard and navigate to the Settings tab.

 Creating secrets